Cacti/plugin_thold/README.md

 * issue#358: Downtime message is only calculated when SNMP is in use

+* issue#361: Thresholds are not applying CDEF's correctly

 --- 1.3.2 ---

 * issue#349: Undefined variable notice when attempting to create a threshold